roife/resume/resume-en.typ

   == #fa[#laptop.code] Skills

     - *Programming Languages*: Not tied to any specific language.
-Especially proficient in C, C++, Rust, Java, Python, JavaScript/TypeScript, and Verilog/SystemVerilog; have also worked with Ruby, Swift, OCaml, Haskell, Coq, Agda, etc.
+Especially proficient in C, C++, Rust, Java, Python, JavaScript/TypeScript, Verilog/SystemVerilog, and EmacsLisp; have also worked with Ruby, Swift, OCaml, Haskell, Coq, Agda, etc.
     - *Programming Language Theory*
       - Familiar with formal semantics, formal languages, and the theory of computation; experienced with interactive theorem.
       - Knowledge of the theory and implementation of *type systems* (e.g., Hindley-Milner, System F, Dependent Types).
     - *Static Analysis*: Familiar with *static analysis* algorithms (e.g., CFA, IFDS, pointer analysis with varying sensitivities).
     - *Compiler Design*: *3 YoE*, proficient in the full compiler pipeline, with an emphasis on *compiler optimizations*:
       - Experience implementing PL features across multiple paradigms, such as bidirectional type checking and module systems.
       - Familiar with various *IRs* (e.g., SSA, MLIR, etc.) and *optimizations* across stages (e.g., Mem2Reg, SCEV, register allocation, etc.).
       - In-depth knowledge of *LLVM* and LLVM-IR; have implemented several analysis and optimization passes.
     - *IDE Development*: *2 YoE*.
 Familiar with IDE architectures based on *incremental computation* (esp. rust-analyzer and clangd); versed in the LSP and plugin development for VS Code, Emacs, and other editors.